pipelinedb/pipelinedb/README.md

     cd pipeline/emit
     ./generate-inserts --stream test_stream --key=str --value=int --batchsize=100000 --n=1 | pipeline

 Try running `generate-inserts` without piping it into `pipeline` to get an idea of what's actually happening (reduce the `batchsize` first!).
-Basically, any `INSERT` target that isn't a table is considered a stream by PipelineDB.

 Let's verify that the continuous view was properly updated.
 Were there actually 100,001 events counted?